Is there a better way to spend the day with a group of friends than heading out to canoe or kayak in Cincinnati?

 Winton Woods Boathouse

-If you’re looking for calmer waters, you can rent a kayak or canoe at the Winton Woods Harbor Boathouse at an hourly rate.
+If you’re looking for calmer waters to kayak in Cincinnati, you can rent a kayak or canoe at the Winton Woods Harbor Boathouse at an hourly rate.
 Paddle around for an hour or two, then spend the rest of your day exploring the 2,555 acre park.
 Winton Woods has 2.6 miles of paved trails, Parky’s Farm, and one of the best campgrounds in the area.

 See more details here.